BOCHK Science and Technology Innovation Prize FAQs

 (1) Nominating outstanding scientific workers and research teams, whose technological innovation or scientific research work that is subject of an award should have been primarily completed in Hong Kong, in the fields of Artificial Intelligence and Robotics, Life and Health, New Materials and New Energy, Advanced Manufacturing and FinTech.

-(2) Submitting the nomination using our nomination portal (https://stip.hk/account/nomination).
-In the nomination form, Nominators will be asked to provide inputs on how the nominated scientific and technological innovation fulfills the review criteria, namely transformation of scientific and technological (innovation) achievements, social and economic benefit, and value of science and technology innovation.
+(2) Submitting the nomination using our nomination portal (www.stip.hk).
+In the nomination form, Nominators will be asked to provide inputs on how the nominated scientific and technological innovation fulfills the review criteria, namely scientific and technological innovation achievements, the transformation of the achievements, social and economic benefit and value of scientific and technological innovation.

 D-2 Who is eligible to become a Nominator?
 Does the nominator have to be a professor or researcher?